caslabs/Waznack-ChatBot-Kik/README.md

 Also needs colors npm for cleaner cmd line <br>

-status : broken because of kelii's spaghetti code :( will fix soon
+status : broken because of kelii's spaghetti code :( will fix soon new status : input some sentences onto Array file to strt